honeypot-project/challenges/README.md

 ## Deploy:

-> To deploy on localhost, create the mysql databases and use the command php -S localhost:**port**
+> To deploy on localhost, create the mysql databases (code for db for sql injection is already in sqlidemo.sql).
+For Challenge 2 you have to create a simple db (tut) with table users and columns: id, username, password.
+Use the command php -S localhost:**port**